vdaas/vald/docs/developer/style.md

 2. `field` structure

-If you create an object and test its methods, create a `field` struct if object has two or more fields to initialize.
-If there is one field, do not create `field` structure.
+If you create an object and test its methods, create a `field` struct if the object has two or more fields to initialize.
+If there is only one field, do not create `field` structure.

 ```go
 type field struct {